Esplanade Hotel (Fremantle)

-The Esplanade Hotel is a hotel located opposite Esplanade Park in Fremantle, Western Australia.
+The Esplanade Hotel is a hotel located opposite Esplanade Park, on the corner of Essex Street and Marine Terrace, Fremantle, Western Australia.
 The building stands on the site of the first building used for housing convicts transported from Great Britain in 1850.

 History

-The first building here was a warehouse built by Daniel Scott, the first harbour master and the first chair of the town council.
+The first building here was a warehouse built by Daniel Scott, the first harbourmaster and the first chair of the town council.
 This building was pressed into service as temporary home for the first 75 convicts who arrived in 1850 from Great Britain.
 The convicts lived here whilst they worked to build a convict establishment that would, in time, be called Fremantle Prison.
-This connection is remembered by the current hotel who call their restaurant the "Harbour Master".
+This connection is remembered by the current hotel who call their restaurant the Harbour Master.